 Last night Bobby and I went to NJ for my sister’s high school graduation.
 It was great!
 I’m so proud of her.
-Afterwards we went out to Uno’s (love this chain restaurant) where I wolfed down a Hugh Jass Cobb Salad.
-I also picked at my family members’ plates as well.
-Sharing is caring, right?
+Afterwards we went out to Uno’s where I wolfed down a Cobb Salad.
 My dad came back with us to the city because he has a super-fun pension conference here today.

 This morning’s workout:

 Some yogis like to do 108 sun salutations at each change of the season (spring to summer, summer to fall, etc…).
 There are many answers to the question, “Why 108?” and one of them is that there are supposedly 108 names for Buddha.
 HuffPo has some more.

 I’ll share another French moment.
 This IS a food blog after all.
 (I got the best comment ever yesterday.)